remotehack/remotehack.github.io/about.md

 ## 1pm → 4.30pm

-More hack time - finish of things, or do something entirely different
+More hack time - finish off things, or do something entirely different

 ## 4.30pm, Demos